 Switzerland to Italy train travel time

 The journey time on train trips from Switzerland to Italy depends on your specific start and end points.
 To take a popular example, trains from Zurich to Milan can take as little as 3 hours and 20 minutes.
 Geneva to Milan train trips can be as short as 4 hours and Chur (Coira) to Milan can be accomplished in around five hours.
 Direct Eurocity trains depart throughout the day, with the earliest typically leaving before dawn and the latest far into the evening.

 Of course, if you're travelling between border towns, your train trips will likely be short and sweet.
-Trains from Lugano to Como take just a half hour, for example.
+Trains from Lugano to Como take just half an hour, for example.
 This is an ideal way to see another country while staying in Southern Switzerland, taste an entirely different cuisine and take in the sights of somewhere new.
 Longer train journeys, however, have the advantage of bringing you on something of a tour of Switzerland and Northern Italy.
 Often cited as being the most beautiful scenery in Europe, it's a trip well worth taking.

 Scenic trains from Switzerland to Italy

 To take the route from Geneva to Milan as an example, you'll travel through a diverse range of geographies on your train trip.
 Pass alongside the crystal blue waters of the mighty Lake Geneva before heading through the alpine border region of Switzerland and Italy.
 Then, you'll move through the Gruyère Pays-d'Enhaut Regional Nature Park.
 This is a typically Swiss stretch of green hilly land where you'll have plenty of opportunities to take amazing photos.
 Finally, enter and then emerge from the Val Grande National Park in Italy to arrive in chic Milan.

 You can also plan your trip to take in multiple cities along the way.
 Stop at Bern, Switzerland's capital, where you can see the Parliament Building and stroll through the Old City.
 This is easily achievable as a slight detour from Geneva or Zurich.
 You can also head to Como in Northern Italy, a favoured locale of the celebrity jet set.